 The floors, walls and roof of the building are all formed as pure building elements and cast in-situ, using the same earth-like red coloured concrete.
 The internal floors and ground are honed and the walkway walls and soffits sandblasted to create texture – giving the overall structure a monolithic appearance.

 The building is formally arranged under a single, sloping roof plane, following the view line from the entrance up to the shrine.
 The rooms of the visitor centre open onto the central garden while the secluded chapel remains separate – An unadorned and quiet room with minimal heating and artificial lighting offers a non-denominational contemplative space, pure in its form.

 Concrete Elegance is produced by the Building Centre and The Concrete Centre and is hosted by Elaine Toogood, Senior Architect at The Concrete Centre.
-This event is free but booking is essential.
+The event is free but booking is essential.
 As this is a joint event between The Concrete Centre and Building Centre, your booking details for this event will be provided to both parties.